 Naperville, IL - Last night, Congressman Bill Foster (D-IL) hosted a community forum to discuss gun violence.
 Over 300 people attended Community Christian Church to listen to speakers and ask questions.

-Washington, DC - Congressman Bill Foster (D-IL) issued the following statement on the 2018 Omnibus Appropriations Act:
+WASHINGTON, DC – Today, Congressman Bill Foster (D-IL) released the following statement on the 2018 Omnibus Appropriations Act:

 In The News

 Inaction on immigration reform will have negative consequences for the mostly white, male-dominated Republican Party during next year’s election, according to a group of protesters who vowed Saturday to vote Illinois’ GOP congressional delegates out of office if they do not work towards passing legislation that would overhaul the nation’s broken immigration system.

 Aurora Mayor Tom Weisner is one of 21 elected heads of larger Illinois municipalities who recently wrote to the state’s congressional delegation in Washington imploring members to overhaul immigration laws as a way to repair and boost the economy.